 All maps featured working doors, wall-mounted switches, and translucent windows.
 Lighting effects were limited, with areas of different lighting levels, and lights that could flicker but not fade.
 Marines carried portable flashlights with a limited radius, that could be toggled on and off.
 Aliens saw a uniform light level at all times.
 Marines and Aliens could also look up and down at a maximum 45-degree angle, mostly allowing Marines to look up at vents for attackers, or Aliens to look down and wait to pounce.

 S.C.A.R.E. (which is not believed to actually stand for anything) was an offline "training area" for Marines.
 Marines could load any available map and explore it, facing only computer A.I. drones.
 Marines could use all weapons in this mode, making it useful for trying out weapons or understanding the layout of the maps.
 Aliens had an equivalent called "Genetic Memory."
 A.I.
 Marines were present in this mode (and only this mode), but would not attack.

 S.C.A.R.E. is noteworthy beyond the shutdown of Aliens Online, as it is now the only way to interact with the game's maps.
 A configuration file can be altered to load without looking for connections to the GameStorm network, thus allowing the curious roam through all the maps in S.C.A.R.E. mode.

 Directions for offline S.C.A.R.E. mode:

-- Go into your Aliens Online root directory and find the file named "main.dat".
+- Go into the Aliens Online root directory and find the file named "main.dat".

 - Open main.dat in Notepad and look for the heading "[socket]".
-Under that, you'll see some protocol listings.
+Under that, there will be some protocol listings.